ecmwf/odc/docs/content/tools.rst

 ``split``
 ---------

-Splits file according to given template.

-Input file will be split along the same values of the column names which appear in the `output template`_ option.
+Split the rows from a single ODB-2 file across multiple new files according to the values in specified columns.
+The naming of the new files and the columns used for the split are according to the filename template specified in the `output template`_ option.

 Usage
    .. code-block:: shell